|Think you can leave a child in this small pool? You are wrong.

 And with Quebec holding the largest number per capita of backyard pools in all of Canada with 300,000 according to the Royal Lifesaving Society, it can lead to many tragic possibilities.

-CBC News has created this stat image that I felt compelled to share:
+CBC News created this stat image that I felt compelled to share (it may be older but still relevant):

 I have many tears and very little words for these terrible and tragic happenings.
 There have been discussions of eliminating the allowance of private pools, as well as initiating mandatory water safety in schools to prevent such losses.
 Here is what I would like to share: